What time is Joe Biden’s State of the Union address and how can you watch it?

 The annual State of the Union address is held in the House of Representatives with members of the Senate, Supreme Court justices and Mr Biden’s cabinet all present, alongside an audience of specially invited guests.

-This year’s instalment will be available to stream on C-SPAN and its accompanying website and will be broadcast across most major US news networks.
+This year’s instalment will be available to stream on C-SPAN at 9pm EST and its accompanying website and will be broadcast across most major US news networks.

-The Independent will be running a liveblog to cover it in full, in addition to bringing you all the breakout stories from Mr Biden’s big night.

 Register for free to continue reading